ucb-substrate/argon/README.md

 Once you save, you may notice that an error popped up saying that the open cell is invalid.
 This is because we opened the cell with no arguments, but the cell now requires us to specify `w` and `h`.
-To resolve this, go back to the GUI and run `:openCell inset_rect(40., 40.)`.
+To resolve this, go back to the GUI and run `:openCell inset_rect(200., 200.)`.

-You can now dimension the width of the `met2` rectangle by selecting the top edge then clicking above the rectangle to place the dimension label.
+You can now dimension the width of the `met1` rectangle by selecting the top edge then clicking above the rectangle to place the dimension label.
 Enter the dimension as `w`.
 Dimension the right edge to `h`.
 You can use the `F` keybind to fit the layout to your screen.

 You may notice that none of the rectangles have a solid boundary, indicating that the cell is not fully constrained.
-In order to constrain the edges to absolute coordinates, you can dimension the left and bottom edges of the `met2` recctangle relative to the origin.
+In order to constrain the edges to absolute coordinates, you can dimension the left and bottom edges of the `met1` rectangle relative to the origin.
 If the origin is not in view, you can also add the following lines to your code (make sure to save in order to have your changes reflected in the GUI):